Bio & Photos

 Danielle currently lives in Northern California and is quickly gaining recognition as one of the Bay Area’s most in-demand vocalists.
-As she continues to focus more on original compositions and arrangements, Danielle is looking forward to releasing her first album with a full band in October 2020.
+As she continues to focus more on original compositions and arrangements, Danielle is looking forward to releasing her first album with a full band in early 2021.

 Danielle has also had the privilege of working and performing with many world class musicians including Cyrille Aimée, Gretchen Parlato, Kate McGarry, Keith Ganz, Chris Botti, Bruce Hornsby, Michael Bowie, Martin Bejerano, Claire Daly, Lena Seikaly, Mark G. Meadows, Chris Grasso, Champian Fulton, Dave Stryker and Claudio Roditi.

 From renowned concert halls, performing arts centers and music venues, Danielle has performed on stages of all sizes:

 The John F. Kennedy Center for the Performing Arts, The Arsht Center, SFJAZZ Center, Blues Alley, Black Cat SF, The Mansion at Strathmore, The Carlyle Club, Bethesda Blues and Jazz, The Creative Cauldron, Twins Jazz, Nocturne Jazz and Supper Club, and the St. Petersburg Jazz Philharmonic Hall.